awslabs/clickstream-android/README.md

 ![](images/raw_folder.png)

-Downlod your `amplifyconfiguration.json` file from your clickstream control plane, and paste it to raw floder, the json file will be as following:
+Download your `amplifyconfiguration.json` file from your clickstream control plane, and paste it to raw folder, the json file will be as following:

 ```json
 {